o3de/o3de.org/content/docs/userguide/ui/editor/components-draggable.md

 ---
-description: ' Use the draggable component in the &ALYlong; &ui-canvas-editor; to make UI elements movable. '
+description: ' Use the draggable component in the Amazon Lumberyard UI Editor to make UI elements movable. '
 title: Draggable
 ---